 I spent about a decade doing research for product design, otherwise known as user experience.
 My job was to learn about the experiences and perspectives of the people who use a product or service, and incorporate this knowledge into product development and business strategy.
 Eventually I decided to pivot from research consulting into coaching, partnering with people in a collaborative effort to make progress toward their personal and professional goals.
 This not-insignificant shift came about organically as the result of knowing myself well, and paying careful attention to my strengths, values, interests, preferred lifestyle, and desire for impact.

 Amy G: Who are your clients, and what do you help them with?

-Amy S: I work with current or aspiring user experience professionals, including researchers, designers, content strategists, managers, and other specialists.
-They have one of two fundamental goals: find a great job, or make an important career-life decision.
-I play a lot of roles—thought partner, coach, advisor, advocate, sounding board, listener, challenger, and confidant.
+Amy S: I work with user experience professionals, including researchers, designers, content strategists, managers, and other specialists, who all have the same fundamental goal: to make an important career-life change or decision.
+Sometimes that's in the context of finding a new job, but not always.
+I play a variety of roles—thought partner, advisor, advocate, sounding board, listener, challenger, guide, and confidant.

 Amy G: Something our clients have in common is a desire to get their ideas into the world, which involves figuring out what they want to be known for, who their audience is, and the most relevant platforms or media to use.
 How do you help people with this?

 Amy S: Everyone has something interesting to say, no matter where they’re at in their professional journey.
 Often people have ideas they want to get out there, but they’re scared to take the leap, or they just aren’t sure where to start.
 They might not be used to sharing in public, and are concerned about their ideas being picked apart.
 Or, they are well versed in writing journal articles and giving conference talks, but they aren’t accustomed to non-academic communication formats like visual presentations, audio, or video.
 They may not be familiar with the functionality and culture of platforms like LinkedIn or Twitter.